halide/Halide/README_vulkan.md

 # - replace ### with latest driver release (eg 515)
 $ sudo apt install nvidia-driver-### nvidia-settings vulkan vulkan-tools
 ```

-For earlier versions of Ubuntu (eg v20.x or v18.x) the contents of the `vulkan-tools` package was distributed as `vulkan-utils` so use this package instead.

 Note that only valid drivers for your system should be installed since there's been
 reports of the Vulkan loader segfaulting just by having a non-supported driver present.